Written by Greer Grenley, Rover.com community member.

 First published Jan 27, 2018

 Rover.com is the nation’s largest online network of 5-star pet sitters and dog walkers.
-It is available via web, as well as Android and iOS app.
+The platform is available via web, as well as Android and iOS app.

 Many dog owners use Rover.com for dog sitting, boarding, and walking, and even its title suggests it’s catered towards dogs.
 However, did you know they also help pair you with a cat sitter?
-So feline lovers: no worries–Rover can find the right situation for you!
+So feline lovers: no worries–Rover can find the right cat care for you!

 However, with all of this in mind, there are important things to consider.